-The best way to explore it is to just let yourself wander its meandering streets and alleys.
-Just go with the flow, wherever the streets take you.
+The best way to explore it is to let yourself wander its meandering streets and alleys.
+Just go with the flow, wherever the road takes you.
 Speaking of streets, Plaka boasts of having the oldest street in Europe.
 Specifically, Tripodon street has retained the same name for almost twenty-five centuries.
-Admittedly, nowadays it is much narrower than the six-metres wide it used to be in classical times, but how often do you get the chance to walk in the footsteps of the ancients?
+Admittedly, these days it is much narrower than the six metres it used to be in classical times, but how often do you get the chance to walk in the footsteps of the ancients?

-By the way, if “Tripodon” sounds a lot like the word “tripod”, it’s no coincidence!
+By the way, if “Tripodon” sounds like the word “tripod”, it’s no coincidence!
 Indeed this street got its name from the copper tripods that lined its sides.
 They were gifts from sponsors of theatre plays, often dedicated to the god Apollo.
-Yes, there were sponsors of events even in ancient times too!
+Yes, there were sponsors of events even in ancient times!

 Best things to see in Plaka Athens

 Although technically not in Plaka, the Parthenon and the Acropolis Museum are right “next door”.
 As a result, you could combine them with a stroll in Plaka.
 That said, Plaka also has several lesser-known museums worth a visit.

 For example, you could check out the Museum of Greek Folk Art or the Museum of Folk Instruments.
 Both are a great introduction to modern Greek folk culture.
 It’s not all about togas and sandals!